A Timecop's Chase Around the Table: Introduction

 We will stick in the following to the model describing TVG featuring periodicity of edges where the function $\rho(e, t)$ is represented as a binary string.
 For this representation, Erlebach and Spooner~\cite{erlebach2020game} introduced recently a variant of the famous cops and robber problem which is intensively studied for static graphs~\cite{bonato2011game}.
 In the static setting, the game is played on a given graph and includes a single robber and a set of $k$-cops.
 The cops and robber occupy vertices and the cops choose their vertices first.
 Then, in each round the players alternate turns and the cops move first.
 Thereby, each cop can move to an adjacent vertex or pass and stay on her vertex.
 The same holds for the robber.
 We say that a graph is \emph{$k$-cop-winning}, if there exists a strategy for the $k$ cops in which they finally catch the robber, i.e., a cop occupies the same vertex as the robber.
-If this is not the case, we call the graph \emph{robber-winning}.
-If the context is clear, we call a 1-cop-winning graph a cop-winning graph.
+If the context is clear, we call a 1-cop-winning graph a \emph{cop-winning} graph.
+If a graph is not cop-winning, we call it \emph{robber-winning}.
 A special interest on the game of cops and robbers lied in characterizing graphs which are $k$-cop-winning.
 While for one cop, the cop-winning graphs where understood in 1978 and independently 1983~\cite{quilliot1978jeux,DBLP:journals/dm/NowakowskiW83} as those featuring a special kind of ordering on the vertex set, called a \emph{cop-win} or \emph{eliminating} order, the case for $k$ cops was long open and solved in 2009 by exploiting a linear structure of a certain power of the graph~\cite{DBLP:journals/dm/ClarkeM12}.